From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 Good to know: SALTLICK is located above KU DE TA with ocean views.

-Where: Jl Kayu Aya No. 9, Seminyak.
+Address: Jl Kayu Aya No. 9, Seminyak.

-Opening hours: Daily from 5pm.
+Opening hours: Daily, from 5pm.

-7. Yen Social – Canggu
+7. Yen Social

 A sultry Japanese yakiniku spot in Berawa, specialising in premium steaks grilled at your table.